-Professor of Ecology and Evolutionary Biology; Associate Curator of Vertebrate Zoology (Ichthyology) Peabody Museum; Head of College - Saybrook College
+Professor and Chair of Ecology and Evolutionary Biology; Bingham Oceanographic Curator of Ichthyology, Peabody Museum of Natural History; Head of College - Saybrook College

 21 Sachem St., New Haven, CT 06511

 Office Hours T & Th 9:30am - 11:00am